 The church was built of erratic stones, while its architectural details were made of sandstone.
 It was created from a rectangular, longitudinal nave (15.1 x 9.3 meters) and a shorter, rectangular chancel with two bays (9.3 x 6.9 meters).
 Its characteristic feature are two quadrilateral, lofty towers rising from the eastern part of the nave, just near the contact point of the presbytery.
 It was an unusual solution for church in such a small settlement as Stolec.

 Inside, the nave was originally covered with a wooden flat ceiling.
 The chancel was covered with a vault with ribs flowing onto the corbels of a geometric form, fastened with bosses covered with early Gothic reliefs.

-Inside the church, attention is drawn to the late Gothic wall polychromy, the altar setting from the beginning of the 16th century, and the cross-rib vault in the presbytery, supported by carved corbels.
-The nave probably was originally covered with a timber flat ceiling.
+The church in Stolec has retained its medieval layout, distinguished by two towers, rarely found in rural parish churches.
+Inside the temple, attention is drawn to the late Gothic wall polychrome, the altar setting from the beginning of the 16th century and the rib vault supported by carved corbels in the presbytery.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.